Jquijioc/212Project1/README.md

 The premise of this project, from the assignment itself, is to "build a gradebook application to interpret course grades into categorical totals and semester final grades.

+Viewable outputs of the program should include:
+files: main.cpp, gradebook.cpp, gradebook.h

 ## Planning of the Project